Steve Smith firstname.lastname@example.org

 Nov.
 19 Class project.
 Read (handouts)

 Nov.
 21 Class project cont.

 Dec.
 5 Class project cont.

 MORAL PROBLEM INVESTIGATION DUE DEC.
 7

 I ask you to keep a personal journal of your thoughts throughout the course.
 There will be intervals in class to write in it along with any other times that are available to you.
 The journal itself is private, but you will be invited to draw on it in communicating your thoughts to others.

 When you highlight or make notes on your reading, and when you write in your journal, you will be reacting to moral appeals.
-In listening to moral appeals I suggest you be especially attentive to bells going off in your mind.
-Two kinds of bells to listen for are: (1) warning bells, by which I mean signals that something has gone wrong in moral feeling or arguing, and (2) dinner bells, if that=s not too goofy an image, by which I mean signals of what is truly sustaining (to the hungry, how sweet the sound of the dinner bell!).
-Keep trying to say what=s wrong and what=s right in the moral appeals of our world; and keep testing your conclusions.
+In listening to moral appeals I suggest you listen for bells going off in your mind.
+You may hear (1) warning bells signaling that something has gone wrong in moral feeling or arguing, and (2) dinner bells, if that’s not too goofy an image, by which I mean signals of what is truly sustaining.
+To the hungry, how sweet the sound of the dinner bell!
+Keep trying to say what’s wrong and what’s right in the moral appeals of our world; and keep testing your conclusions.
 Of course, your negative and positive assessments of moral appeals will always be provisional.
 Your views may change.
 I hope they broaden and deepen.

 Once a week, most weeks, you will exchange written communiqués with another class member about your negative and positive insights (the warning bells and dinner bells) in that segment of the course.
 Here what is interesting is not only what you are picking up in the way of course content, but how you express your judgments to another agent who you can not assume is coming from the same place you are.
 I’m inviting you to notice how your own toolkit of moral and religious expressions works, and how someone else’s works also.
 I’m inviting you to find out how two people can advance moral analysis together as a team, not necessarily by agreeing.